Common world! Let’s go high-tech eco-driving with Volvo!

 “The control system in the truck or coach senses if the driver is accelerating too hard.
 Especially if the driver’s foot moves too quickly from the accelerator to the brake or if the vehicle is in too low a gear.
 This information is displayed on the screen for the driver as a reminder of what eco-driving is all about.”

 The next step is to incorporate map data and GPS.
 While drivers can plan for eventualities they can see in front of them, in heavy vehicles, it is advantageous with substantially better forward planning than that.

-The third stage included in the research project is wireless communication with traffic lights that signal the time remaining until the lights change to red or green.
+The third stage included in the research project is wireless communication with traffic lights.
+All that signal the time remaining until the lights change to red or green.
 The driver thus knows what speed to maintain to avoid stopping at the traffic light.